 This mystery will inspire you to sharpen your powers of observation and friendship-building skills!

-The Kids Wings literature guide PLUS interactive Jeopardy-type game, perfect for lesson plans, handouts, or projection on your SmartBoard, will be available soon.
+The 63-page Kids Wings literature guide PLUS interactive Jeopardy-type game, perfect for lesson plans, handouts, or projection on your SmartBoard, is now available.

 Kids Wings Activity Guide Contains: